Corsair Gaming: History

 The company was founded as Corsair Microsystems Inc. in 1994 by Andy Paul, Don Lieberman, and John Beekley.
 Corsair originally developed level 2 cache modules, called cache on a stick (COASt) modules, for OEMs.
 After Intel incorporated the L2 cache in the processor with the release of its Pentium Pro processor family, Corsair changed its focus to DRAM modules, primarily in the server market.
 This effort was led by Richard Hashim, one of the early employees at Corsair.
 In 2002, Corsair began shipping DRAM modules that were designed to appeal to computer enthusiasts, who were using them for overclocking.
 Since then, Corsair has continued to produce memory modules for PCs, and has added other PC components as well.

 Corsair expanded its DRAM memory module production into the high end market for overclocking.
 This expansion allows for high power platforms and the ability to get more performance out of the CPU and RAM.
 The Corsair Vengeance Pro series and Corsair Dominator Platinum series are built for overclocking applications.

-Corsair has since expanded their product line to include many types of high-end gaming peripherals, high performance air and water cooling solutions, and other enthusiast-grade components.
-Around 2009, Corsair contacted CoolIT Systems to integrate their liquid cooling technology into Corsair's offerings which resulted in a long-term partnership.
+Corsair has since expanded its product line to include many types of high-end gaming peripherals, high performance air and water cooling solutions, and other enthusiast-grade components.
+Around 2009, Corsair contacted CoolIT Systems to integrate its liquid cooling technology into Corsair's offerings which resulted in a long-term partnership.